chrissherlock/inside-libreoffice/operating_system_layer/processes.md

 On both Windows and Unix platforms, this is a wrapper to `osl_executeProcess_WithRedirectedIO()`.
 The function in Unix is as follows:

+**Step 1:** gets the executable image name, checks that the directory exists if the first argument is NULL.

 ```cpp
 oslProcessError SAL_CALL osl_executeProcess_WithRedirectedIO(
                                             rtl_uString *ustrImageName,